Nonclassicality of induced coherence witnessed by contextuality: nonclassical correlations generated by path identity

 In this section, the correlation measurements probing the nonclassical aspect of ZWM based on the notion of Kochen-Specker (KS) contextuality are developed.
-It is started by illustrating how the proposed setup, realizes an interesting example of contextual behavior called the three-box paradox.
-Such a paradox is closely linked to a simple form of KS contextuality known as Hardy-like contextuality.
+It is started by illustrating how the proposed setup, realizes an interesting example of contextual behavior known as Hardy-like contextuality \cite{Hardy-like}.
 Then the description of its implementation in the proposed setup is presented.